JuliaRegistries/General/README.md

 For releases with actively exploited security vulnerabilities (i.e. malicious code) yanking is not suficient.
 In this case, the release should be completely deleted from the registry and a new patch release should be issued.
-This is a drastic measure that breaks reproducibility guarantees and has never been performed as of April, 2024.
+This is a drastic measure that breaks reproducibility guarantees and has been performed once as of October, 2024.

 ### My new package registration PR fails one or more AutoMerge checks because of reason [X].
 However, the General registry already contains a package PastPackage that does thing [X].
 Will registry maintainers consider this PastPackage when they evaluate my new package registration PR?